 Progress made with Gadfly Mystery

 Confusingly, the boatbuilders Anderson, Rigden & Perkins built a number of boats called Gadfly, of which the boat now called Gadfly Jack was the first.
-Built by eye, Gadfly Jack was inspired by a Harrison Butler design although not sufficiently closely for it to be immediately obvious which design!
-Once we have some photographs of her, the association experts will have a go at working out which design, if any, she most closely matches.
+Built by eye, Gadfly Jack was inspired by a Harrison Butler design although not sufficiently closely for it to be immediately obvious which design !

 She first appears, as Gadfly, in the Lloyd's register of 1959.
 From 1960 onwards, Harrison Butler is named as the designer.
 She was enthusiastically raced throughout the 1960s by owner, Jack Merricks, with sail number 17 Y and RORC rating of 15.45'.